IT Department History

 Networks - Daisy Chain then Ethernet

-It was in the mid 1980’s that the City also began networking computers, initially with "daisy chain" networking that was reliant on every computer being in the network (or every computer in the chain after one that was disconnected would also be disconnected).
+It was in the mid 1980’s that the City also began networking computers, initially with "daisy chain" networking that was reliant on every computer being in the network (or else every computer in the chain after one that was disconnected would also be disconnected).
 Then around 1990 the City switched to Ethernet networking technologies, where if one computer was removed from the network, it wouldn’t take any other computers off the network.

 In the early, to mid-1990s the Department’s named changed again, to Information Systems (IS).